nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_matter` protocol.

+.. rst-class:: v2-8-0

+KRKNWK-19388: The smart plug functionality of Matter Bridge application does not work with Apple Home application The additional functionality of a smart plug that runs alongside the Matter Bridge functionality is not visible in the Apple Home application.
+  It applies to every functionality reflected by the static Matter endpoint and run alongside dynamic endpoints represented by the Matter Bridge.

 .. rst-class:: v2-7-0 v2-6-2 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0 v2-4-4 v2-4-3 v2-4-2 v2-4-1 v2-4-0

 KRKNWK-19524: Reliability issues with multicast message delivery for certain Access Points.